 St. Francis Borgia Catholic School works to promote healthy students by supporting wellness, good nutrition, and regular physical activity as a part of the total learning environment.
 St. Francis Borgia Catholic School supports a healthy environment where children learn and participate in positive dietary and lifestyle practices.
 By facilitating learning through the support and promotion of good nutrition and physical activity, St. Francis Borgia Catholic School contributes to the basic health status of children.
 We believe improved health optimizes student performance potential.

-We also have partnered with our local Subway to provide turkey or ham sub sandwiches to students that wish to purchase them.
-So far our families love this lunch option that is available twice per week on Mondays and Thursdays.
+For the 2021-22 School Year we have partnered with our local Subway to provide turkey or ham sub sandwiches to students that wish to purchase them.
+So far our families love this lunch option that is available once per week on Wednesdays.

 St. Francis Borgia participates in the Government Special Milk Program.

 The office and parent volunteers staff the health room for children who become ill during the school day.
 Temperatures can be taken and ice packs/Band-Aids can be dispensed.
 Parents must pick up their child if they have a temperature of 100 degrees or more, vomiting, nausea, diarrhea, a suspicious rash or lesions, or any other condition/injury which prevents the student from returning to the classroom.